Soak In the Best Natural Hot Springs In the U.S.

 Enjoying Travertine Hot Springs

-Though we've seen some pretty unique hot springs, few of them can compare to California's Travertine Hot Springs.
+Though we've seen some pretty unique hot springs, few can compare to California's Travertine Hot Springs.
 Travertine is a sedimentary rock, and travertine hot springs are a pretty rare occurrence, not just in the U.S. but in the world.

 Where to stay: Virginia Creek Settlement